K Thru 12th After School

 Steve Viger, Steve St. Marie, Jarl Weyant, and Bill Scheumann at Scott Moore's seventh birthday party in March 1959.
 Photo courtesy of Robert Moore.

-The Stop & Shop supermarket, across from Friendly Ice Cream on N. Main St., in 1959.
-The store opened in 1956.
+The Stop & Shop supermarket in 1959.
 Later, the building was acquired by Kelly-Fradet Lumber Co.
 In this photo some plate glass windows have been smashed with rocks by vandals.

 Fourth of July dance on Shaker Rd. near the Center on Jul.
 3, 1959.
 In the background are Meadow Cleaners, the Econ-o-wash Laundry, and Norwood's milk, dairy, and ice cream store.
 Milk was 72 cents a gallon, with laundry 25 cents for a wash and 10 cents for a dry.